Israfil Ashurly: Biography

 In the Indian state of Sikkim, he got to the five thousandth pass of Gocha La.
 Here is how Israfil describes his impressions:

-"When people get to the mountains, they have two choices.
-Or they don’t like the mountains and they don’t go there at all anymore.
-Or they like it so much that they try as soon as possible to get there again.
-I have a second case".
+“When people go to the mountains, they have two choices: either they don’t like them and never return, or they love them so much that they can’t wait to go back.
+I fall into the second category.”

 Expeditions

 In 2000, while on a holiday visit to near Kangchenjunga's foot, Ashurly became interested in mountaineering.
 In next seven years, he became ninth person to complete Seven Summits challenge.